mpa139/allanlab/_pages/openings.md

 ### How to apply
 If you are interested in working with us as a PhD student or postdoc, please read our group guildelines [here](https://github.com/Denolle-Lab/working_as_a_group/blob/main/onboarding.md).

+For PhD applications, look over the ESS webpage [here](https://www.ess.washington.edu/content/education/grad/research/admissions.php).
+We do not take GREs anymore, but TOEFL scores are still necessary.

 ### Master projects
 I do not host Master Students.